-Recruiters spend their days sifting through these materials for each candidate without gathering any relevant information about what a candidate’s actual skills are.
+It's safe to say that traditional hiring methods aren't saving time for anyone.
+Job seekers spend hours tweaking resumes, whilst recruiters spend their days sifting through them without gathering any relevant information about what a candidate’s actual skills are.

 Degrees, resumes, cover letters, unstructured interviews, outdated HR practices, selective DEI programs – all of these slow down the hiring process.

 These unnecessary requirements eat away at an employer’s time and resources while providing little understanding, interpretation, or appreciation of a candidate’s skills.
 A resume, for example, might give you a window into a candidate’s experience, but it does not reveal much about what a candidate’s actual skills are.